Where to Stay in Hoi An: A Local’s Guide for First-Timers

 Cau An Hoi Bridge in Hoi An, showing a local on a motorbike, a tourist on a bicycle, the bridge, and some of Old Town Hoi An in the background along the Thu Bon River.

-On An Hoi Island, looking back on Old Town
+I took this photo from An Hoi Island, looking back on Old Town

 11 Ca Phe is on An Hoi Island.
 You don’t have to stay on An Hoi Island to enjoy this place.
 It’s in a great and surprisingly peaceful area on the Thu Bon River.
-You can walk here by crossing the An Hoi Bridge.

 Here’s a video I filmed having coffee at 11 Ca Phe.
 That’s the owner’s friendly and sleepy dog next to me.